jsmeix/cups-backends/README.md

 Usage example:

-Run 'tcpdump' in parallel with the CUPS 'socket' backend to monitor what happens on the network while the socket backend is running.
+Run 'tcpdump' in parallel with the CUPS socket backend to monitor what happens on the network while the socket backend is running.

 Assume the actual backend URI of the current print queue is